 I am just wondering if you are aware that Firefox telemetry is turned off by default in the version of Firefox supplied to Lubuntu users?
 Lubuntu does not provide PulseAudio by default, but relies on ALSA.
 Since Firefox is the default Lubuntu browser, this decision broke the default browser for all Lubuntu users, a significant number of users, globally.

-Even if we took those statistics at face value, it would still be tens (maybe hundreds) of thousands of people.
-For whom Mozilla shamelessly and pointlessly disabled audio functionality in their browsers.
+Even if we took those statistics at face value, it would still be tens (maybe hundreds) of thousands of people for whom Mozilla shamelessly and pointlessly disabled audio functionality in their browsers.
 Perfectly showcasing the hubris of their developers.
 Hey, later some big fish came in and said this:

 This is a reminder that Bugzilla is our professional working environment, not a place to vent your displeasure.